tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/Activities/08-Stu_Nesting/README.md

 # Weekly Gains

+## Background

-In this activity, the stock markets have already been closed since 4 PM and the time is slowly creeping by to 5 PM on a Friday.
-Unfortunately, as his job entails, Harold needs to close out another week of gathering stock data so as to calculate a report of the weekly gains of his list of stocks.
+The stock markets have been closed since 4:00 p.m., and now it's almost 5:00 p.m. on Friday.
+As his job entails, Harold needs to close out another week of gathering stock data in order to calculate a report of the weekly gains of his list of stocks.

-Usually Harold performs this task by manually looking up the stock price records for the new day, adding them to his weekly list of stocks, and then running his calculations; however, he now wonders if there is an easier (and quicker) way to do all of this so that he can go home earlier on Fridays.
+Harold usually performs this task by manually looking up the stock price records for the new day, adding them to his weekly list of stocks, and then running his calculations.
+However, he now wonders if there is a quicker way to do all of this so that he can go home earlier on Fridays.

-Help Harold by creating a program to automate his data gathering process, and even better, his weekly gain calculations.
+Help Harold by creating a program to automate his data gathering process and weekly gains calculations.

 ## Instructions

-Using the [starter-file](Unsolved/Core/weekly_gains.py) provided, walk through the following steps:
+Using the [starter-file](Unsolved/Core/weekly_gains.py) provided, complete the following steps:

 * Use the `new_records` dictionary to add each new stock ticker record to the corresponding list of records in the `historical_stock_data` dictionary.
 Appended stock ticker records will need to be in the following format: `[date, open, high, low, close]`.

-  * You have two choices to do so:
+You have two options for how you do this:

-    1. Create a list object for each new stock ticker record in the `new_records` dictionary in the above sequence and manually append each list to the corresponding list of stock ticker records in the `historical_stock_data` dictionary.
+  * Create a list object for each new stock ticker record in the `new_records` dictionary in the above sequence.
+Manually append each list to the corresponding list of stock ticker records in the `historical_stock_data` dictionary.

-    2. Loop through the `new_records` dictionary and append a new stock ticker record to each corresponding ticker in the `historical_stock_data` dictionary.
+  * Loop through the `new_records` dictionary and append a new stock ticker record to each corresponding ticker in the `historical_stock_data` dictionary.

 * Print out the modified `historical_stock_data` dictionary.

     ```python
     # Print out the modified 'historical_stock_data' dictionary